-Each of our therapists is a registered psychotherapist or has qualifying status with the College of Registered Psychotherapists of Ontario (CRPO), holds a Masters degree in counselling and has membership in a professional association of psychotherapists.
+Each of our therapists is a registered psychotherapist or has qualifying status with the College of Registered Psychotherapists of Ontario (CRPO) or with the Ontario College of Socail Workers and Social Service Workers (OCSWSSW), holds a Masters degree in counselling and has membership in a professional association of psychotherapists.

 Our team meets regularly for prayer, case discussion and clinical supervision and participates in ongoing training and professional development to deepen and expand areas of expertise.

 Joanne is a registered psychotherapist with the College of Registered Psychotherapists of Ontario (Registration Number 004483) and the current Clinical Director at CCO.
 She holds a B.A. in Psychology and obtained her M.A. in Individual Counselling from Saint Paul University.
 She continued her studies to include working with couples and has completed training in EMDR, level 2.
 She has completed Phase 2 Training in “Brainspotting”, a well regarded technique for treating psychological trauma.
 She provides individual and couples psychotherapeutic counselling at the CCO Main Office as well as our Gloucester office.
 She works primarily with adults and youth and has a special interest in working with trauma survivors, offering experience and expertise in a broad range of intervention mechanisms.

 As the current Clinical Director at CCO Joanne supervises the CCO therapists and the Intake process and oversees the work of placement students as they follow the experiential portion of their training.
 In May 2019, Joanne completed a Supervision Course and Training for Clinical Supervisors with the Institute for Self-in Relationship Psychotherapy, which is recognized by the CRPO.

 Joanne has been working with the Christian Counselling Ottawa Team for over 20 years.